runderwoman/faaspot-cli/README.md

 The `-v/--verbose` flag is available for all commands.
 It sets the command verbosity level.
 There are three verbosity levels:

 * Running a command without the verbose flag.
-(This is obviously the default).
+(This is the default).
 * Running a command with `-v` will show DEBUG log statements of fas events.
-* Running a command with `-vv` will, in addition, show DEBUG log statements of external libs, being used by fas.
+* Running a command with `-vv` will, in addition, show DEBUG log statements of external libs being used by fas.

 ### Configuration